-How to Access the Performance Monitor in Windows 8
+How to start the Performance Monitor in Windows

-These graph can be customized with additional columns and several other options.
-For a more in depth analysis, you can add counters to the graph that will detail other aspects of your processor's activities.
-To do this, hit the green plus sign above the graph, which should bring up several options.
+This graph can be customized with additional columns and several other options.
+For a more in-depth analysis, you can also add counters to the graph that can detail other data.
+To do this, hit the green plus sign above the graph.

-For the graph below, I used the "Processor" counter set.
-It shows very technical but useful data such as Interrupts/sec (The numbers of interrupts your processor was asked to respond to.
-They are generated by hardware components like hard disk controller adapters and network interface cards) or %User Time (The total amount of non-idle time that was spent on User mode operations).
+For example, in the graph below, we used the Processor counter set.
+It shows technical but useful data such as Interrupts/sec (the numbers of interrupts your processor was asked to respond to.
+They are generated by hardware components like hard disk controller adapters and network interface cards) or %User Time (the total amount of non-idle time that was spent on user mode operations).

-You can also look at the data in other formats by clicking the button below and choosing the Histogram bar or Report options.
+You can also look at the data in other formats by clicking or tapping on the "Change graph type" button (or by hitting CTRL + G on your keyboard) and choosing the Histogram bar or Report options.